Fixed Price TPLO fee includes initial consultation and FREE 6-8 week follow-up re-examination & x-rays

 These fees assume a healthy pet with a routine cruciate ligament rupture; we reserve the right to charge additional fees if other health concerns warrant adiditional investigations/care.

 Background There are two cruciate ligaments in the knee (or ‘stifle’ as we call it in dogs).
 Cruciate disease (affecting the cranial -or anterior- cruciate ligament) is one of the most common orthopaedic conditions seen in dogs.
 In people cruciate ligament (or ‘ACL’) ruptures are typically seen as acute sporting injuries, in footballers and skiers for example.
 In dogs it is a little different.
 In most dogs the condition is a more chronic degenerative condition.
-The ligament degenerates and gets weaker with time and at some point will start to tear.
+The ligament degenerates and gets weaker over time and at some point it will start to tear.
 The signs associated with the initial stages of the condition can be subtle and may be missed –signs such as stiffness on rising from rest and mild, occasional lameness.
 As the ligament continues to tear the signs may become more obvious but it is not uncommon for owners to first realise their dog has a problem when the already weakened ligament finally tears completely, often during relatively normal activity.
 At this stage the stifle will be unstable –the two bones of the stifle (the tibia and femur) will rock back and forth during walking.
 This instability will often lead to the menisci (cartilage ‘shock absorbers’ of the knee) being torn, which can cause significant lameness and discomfort unless treated appropriately.

 Diagnosis The diagnosis is often made on palpation/manipulation of the stifle, although in some dogs this may require sedation.
 X-rays will show signs of osteoarthritis (OA or ‘arthritis’).
 Early cases may be less easy to diagnose, sometimes requiring exploratory surgery/arthroscopy to visually examine the cruciate ligament.